-Do you feel less steady than you used to?
-As we get older, the ageing process effects our balance, muscles and joints, so keeping active is really important.
+If you feel less steady than you used to our Falls Prevention service can help.
+As we get older, the ageing process affects our balance, muscles and joints, so keeping active is really important.

 In Somerset around 8 people over the age of 65 are admitted to hospital every day as a result of a fall.
 Falls are a major cause of disability and the leading cause of mortality due to injury in older people aged over 75 in the UK.
 The effects of a fall on an older person can be devastating and not only physical.
 A fall can also have a serious psychological effect which can lead to a lack of confidence, increased isolation and it can rob people of their independence.